yoursamlan/typeseeker/README.md

 # typeseeker...
-A speed typing game built in JavaScript that runs in a browser.
+A speed typing game built with JavaScript that runs in a browser.

 ## Getting Started